ppotepa/streamcraft/documentation.md

 - `Bits/Designer/DesignerLayoutStore.cs`
 - `Bits/Designer/DesignerAutosaveStore.cs`
-  - Postgres-backed stores for named layouts and autosave drafts.
+  - DuckDB-backed stores for named layouts and autosave drafts.
-  - Use retry‑backoff when Postgres is unavailable.
+  - Use retry‑backoff when the database is unavailable.

 **Data source categorization**